 Editor's Note: TS 33.501 does not specify how the connection is secured.

-Figure 8.7.5.2-1 shows message delivery between MSGin5G endpoints in different PLMNs, where Message Sender is registered in MSGin5G Server 1 and Message Receiver is registered in MSGin5G Server 2.
+Figure 8.7.5.2-1 shows message delivery between MSGin5G endpoints in different PLMNs, where the Message Sender is registered in MSGin5G Server 1 and the Message Receiver is registered in MSGin5G Server 2.